The Next Stop... Xi'an, China!

 As the sun said goodbye to Xi'an on the first day of 2016 I headed for Beiyuanmen Muslim Street within Xi'an's vibrant Muslim Quarter, I was more than ready to sample some Hui style Xi'an food.
 I was fronted with a sea of people going down this famous Xi'an city street, I find the crowds here in China somewhat aggravating to deal with because there's not much coordination going about.
 Bewildered by the noises, smells and overall feel of that crazy street I got things together, snatching some amazing photos and taking in a sense of this Islamic style street without being annoyed by the crowds.
 Indulging in a deep fried banana, three lamb kebab skewers and a Roujiamo that's a Chinese hamburger.
 Remembering that alcohol was off the menu I found some honey infused fresh yoghurt that tasted heavenly, believe me it took the spice away from those kebabs that I had earlier.
 Aside from the crowds I was living!

 Built within a magnificent city wall, I chose to see the southern part of Xi'an ancient city wall last during my Shaanxi trip.
 Taking the Xi'an Metro from Wulukou Station to Yongningmen Station to find just what I wanted to see.
 The original fortifications were built during the Old Tang Dynasty from 618-907 to strengthen the city from the current Emperors perspective.
 It's believed that the Southern part of the city wall is decorated most beautifully, apart from the building smog I was really impressed with the walled courtyard and even saw a Chinese style changing of the guards.
 Making my way to the busy city wall I was stopped by several Chinese children who wanted to practice their English with me, they were so cute and asked the same questions that they must be learning at school?
-I didn't ride a bike but I enjoyed my stroll along the Xi'an city wall very much.
-Yes, Xi'an's city walls were ace!
+I didn't ride a bike but I enjoyed my stroll along the Xi'an City wall very much.
+They were mad!
+Xi'an's city walls serve royalty!

 Xi'an Serves Warrior Realness!